isomerpages/moe-temaseksec/_prospective-students/Open House 2022/FAQs.md

 In addition, our academic, character and citizenship education and co-curricular programmes equip students with 21st Century Competencies such as critical and inventive thinking, information and communication skills and cross-cultural awareness.
 These are essential competencies that all students will need when he/she enters the working world.

 **16\.
 With so many opportunities for student leadership development in the school, how does the school help Student Leaders manage their academic workload and student leadership commitments?**

-Like all other schools, TMS has a homework and assessment policy which ensures students are able to manage their daily homework and to give them ample time to prepare for their tests and examinations.
+<br>Like all other schools, TMS has a homework and assessment policy which ensures students are able to manage their daily homework and to give them ample time to prepare for their tests and examinations.

 The school monitors the academic results of all student leaders.